 - Each EC member gets at an email account via Google for Non-Profits.
 Through this service, you will also be able to upload documents, have meetings, etc.

-- The EC needs to meet several times online during the year but can fully decide when and how.
-It usually meets every other Sunday via Google Hangouts.
+- The EC usually meets every other Sunday via Google Meet.

-- At some point during the year, you must visit the IAPS headquarters in Mulhouse.
+- At some point during the year, you should visit the IAPS headquarters in Mulhouse.
 We share them with the European Physical Society which is always happy to host us.
 The Mulhouse meeting is usually held at some point before New Year’s as an extended weekend where the EC can work more focused and get to know each other a little better.

 - Making decisions: What you are here for.
 Both in and out of meetings, making things happen is of course a key part of the job.